 Dangerous livestock and animal accidents

 Large farm animals can be unpredictable and this unpredictability makes them dangerous.
-16% of all farm-related deaths were attributed to farm animals in 2020/21.
+15% of all farm-related deaths were attributed to farm animals from 2018 to 2023.

 Injuries caused by falling objects